binnes/WiFiMeshRaspberryPi/README.md

 To complete this workshop you need some hardware and some prerequisite knowledge.
 Mode details about the prerequisites is available in the [Additional Resources section](/additionalResources/README.md) :

-- A minimum of 2 raspberry Pis (3 Model B(+)) additional Pis can be added to extend the mesh, which can also include Pi Zero W.  Power supply for Raspberry Pis and optionally keyboard, mouse and monitor if not doing headerless setup (details in [Additional Resources](/additionalResources/README.md))
+- A minimum of 2 raspberry Pis (3 Model B(+)) additional Pis can be added to extend the mesh, which can also include Pi Zero W.  You also need to have an SD card to hold the filesystem and a power supply for each Raspberry Pi and optionally a keyboard, mouse and monitor if not doing headerless setup (details in [Additional Resources](/additionalResources/README.md))
 - A laptop or desktop computer with a modern OS (Linux, MacOS or Windows - windows users will need additional software to communicate with Raspberry Pis if using [headerless setup](/additionalResources/HEADERLESS_SETUP.md))
 - Ability to flash the SD card for the raspberry Pi (SD card slot in laptop or USB adapter and appropriate software)
 - Ethernet network, cables and connection to connect Laptop to Ethernet (if this isn't available then WiFi is also possible)